Clive Payne

 Why choose Clive Payne for antique veneer restoration?

 Over the years Clive has developed the highest standards in antique veneer restoration and is a member of the British Antique Furniture Restorers Association (BAFRA).
 As a member of BAFRA, Clive Payne is fully accredited, works to the highest standards and ethics and has been rigorously assessed and vetted.
+This ensures that every antique veneer restoration project is approached with the utmost professionalism, expertise, and adherence to the highest ethical and craftsmanship standards.

 To discuss any aspect of an item of antique veneered furniture that you might wish to conserve or restore please do not hesitate to contact me.
 All antique veneer restoration in Oxfordshire and antique veneer restoration in Gloucestershire is done entirely by hand using traditional techniques.